-Before spring has fully sprung, clean and inspect your mower, wipe down the surfaces to remove dirt or build-up.
-Check for mouse nests or rust that may have popped up while in storage.
+Before mowing season resumes in force, clean and inspect your lawn mower, wipe down the surfaces to remove dirt or buildup.
 Replace or sharpen your lawn mower blades to keep the cuts clean and prevent disease-inviting tears in your grass.

 — How to Sharpen Lawn Mower Blades